Legislation and Regulations

 Medical apps that have diagnostic or treatment functions that meet the regulatory definition of medical devices will be regulated as medical devices under PRC law.

-Medical apps which fall within the scope of medical devices are subject to the same regulatory requirements for general medical devices while, at the same time, must meet the requirements under the standard of the Medical Device Software Registration Technical Review Guidelines, the Mobile Medical Device Registration Technical Review Guidelines and the Medical Device Cybersecurity Registration Technical Review Guidelines issued by NMPA.
+Medical apps which fall within the scope of medical devices are subject to the same regulatory requirements for general medical devices while, at the same time, must meet the requirements under the standard of relevant registration technical review guidelines issued by NMPA.

 In the PRC, there are separate rules for telemedicine.